 In 1983 I took a teaching post and spent two years in the Peoples' Republic of China, teaching English in a provincial university in Manchuria.
 This enabled me to further study acupuncture and, introduced me to Chinese Herbal Medicine, which I subsequently studied, in depth with Master Tihn Thong Nguyen from Vietnam.

 I am on the Accreditation Committees of the British Acupuncture Accreditation Board (BAAB) and the European Herbal and Traditional Practitioners Association (EHTPA), which oversee standards of education within acupuncture and herbal medicine communities.
-I currently teach acupuncture at the University of Westminster in London as well as running my private practice in Totnes.
+I run my private practice in Totnes.